So you have worked out a wedding budget, then received quotes back realising you can’t just pluck numbers from the sky like my hubby thought!

 You’ve gone and had your first wedding budget freakout.. maybe had a fight about it with your lover and now find yourself Googling ways to save money to get you those things you have always dreamed of.
 I hear ya!
 I’ve been there.

-Here are a million ideas on ways you can save on that wedding budget – good luck!
+Here are a million ideas on Ways to save money on your wedding budget – good luck!

 While you’re here don’t forget to sign up to my wedding budget spreadsheet to help you stay in control of your time and finances!